enormandeau/stacks_workflow/README.md

 - The third column contains the population name of each sample.
 - The fourth column contains the name of the sample (do not include the population name or abbreviation in the sample name).
+- Neither the population name nor the sample name should contain underscores `_`
 - The fifth column contains a number identifying the populations.

 Columns three and four are treated as text, so they can contain either text or